Randomized Gradient Descents on Riemannian Manifolds: Almost Sure Convergence to Global Minima in and beyond Quantum Optimization: Algorithm and Convergence

 Note that since the standard deviation of $u_N^2$ is larger than the expected value, Chebyshev's inequality cannot be applied to obtain useful concentration bounds.
-We will use a different method in Lemma~\ref{lemma:high-dim}.
+For large dimension $N$, there exist good approximations of these distributions.
+In fact, the distribution of a coordinate of a uniformly random unit vector approximately follows a normal distribution, and hence it's square approximates a $\chi^2_1$ distribution.
+See Lem.~\ref{lemma:high-dim} for a precise result.

-\begin{corollary} If $\mathbb E[\mbf u\mbf u^\top]=\id/N$, which is satisfied for the Haar measure, then it holds that
+\begin{corollary} If {$\mathbb E[\mbf u\mbf u^\top]=\mathrm{I}_N/N$}, which is satisfied for the Haar measure, then it holds that

 for any $\mbf x\in M$. \end{corollary}